Simon Adingra: Club career

+Early career

-A former player of Right to Dream Academy, Adingra joined Danish club Nordsjælland in January 2020.
+Adingra was born in Abobo, a suburb of Abidjan.
+A former player of the Right to Dream Academy, Adingra joined Danish club Nordsjælland in January 2020.
 He made his professional debut on 18 April 2021 in a 2–2 league draw against Copenhagen.
 He replaced Ivan Mesík at the 68th minute of the game and went on to score his team's second goal.

+Brighton and Hove Albion

 On 24 June 2022, Adingra transferred to Premier League club Brighton & Hove Albion, signing a four-year contract.
-Ten days later, Adingra joined Brighton's Belgian feeder club Union SG on loan for the 2022–23 season.
+Ten days later, Adingra joined Brighton's Belgian sister club Union SG on loan for the 2022–23 season.

+Adingra made his Brighton debut as a substitute in the opening game of the 2023–24 season on 12 August.
+He scored the Seagulls' third goal in an eventual 4–1 home win over newly promoted Luton Town.
+During that same season, Adingra made his first Premier League start on 16 September in a 3–1 victory over Manchester United in which he recorded an assist.

+Upon returning to Brighton after winning the 2023 AFCON title, Adingra would score a brace in a 5–0 win against Sheffield United on 18 February 2024.

+Sunderland

+On 10 July 2025, Adingra joined fellow Premier League club Sunderland, signing a five-year contract.

 International career

 In March 2023, Adingra received his first call-up to the Ivory Coast senior national team for two Africa Cup of Nations qualification matches against Comoros.

+On 3 February 2024, Adingra scored a 90th minute equaliser in an eventual extra-time 2–1 win against Mali in the quarter-finals of 2023 Africa Cup of Nations.
+On 11 February, he provided two assists and was named as man of the match in the tournament's final against Nigeria, which ended in a 2–1 victory for Ivory Coast.